thyagomota/api-labs/lab-01/README.md

 ### Step 3 - API Specification

-Copy and then run yamlgen.py to generate <em>schema data types</em> from the data model.
+Copy and then run yamlgen.py to generate schema data types from the data model.

 ```
 cp ../src/yamlgen.py src
 python3 src/yamlgen.py > quotes.yaml
 ```

-Because yamlgen uses database introspection, the names of the <em>schema data types</em> names match the table names.
+Because yamlgen uses database introspection, the names of the schema data types names match the table names.
 Therefore, they are written in the plural form.
 Modify quotes.yaml by doing the following:

-* change the <em>schema data type</em> names to their singular form.
+* change the schema data type names to their singular form.
-* add the <em>tags</em> properties in <em>quotes</em> as an array of <em>QuoteTag</em> items.
+* add the tags properties in quotes as an array of QuoteTag items.

 ```
         tags: